sraashis/easytorch/README.md

 <hr />

-* #### Introduces two extra data augmentation handles in addition to PyTorch's data transforms.
-  * Pooled run that allows to combine multiple datasets without moving from there original locations
-  * Data specifications specifying data(and its augmentations) specifications.

 * #### Introduces two extra multi-processing handles for blazing fast training by extending the easytorch.ETDataset class:
   * Multi-threaded data pre-loading.
   * Disk caching for faster access.